caddyserver/website/src/docs/markdown/caddyfile/directives/reverse_proxy.md

 	root  <path>
 	split <at>
 	env   <key> <value>
+    resolve_root_symlink
 }
 ```

 - **root** is the root of the site.
 Default: `{http.vars.root}` or current working directory.
 - **split** is where to split the path to get PATH_INFO at the end of the URI.
 - **env** sets custom environment variables.
+- **resolve_root_symlink** The declared root directory will be resolved to its actual value by evaluating any symbolic links.

 ## Examples